-All of our extra-curricular activities and school visits are available to all our pupils

-- All our pupils are encouraged to go on our school trips, including our residential trips to Hilltop, in Year 4 and Caythorpe, in Year 6. - All pupils are encouraged to take part in sports days, school plays, special workshops, etc. Where we need to create a bespoke plan for our pupils, relating to any activity or experience, we do this in collaboration with the pupil and their family.
+- All of our extra-curricular activities and school visits are available to all our pupils - All our pupils are encouraged to go on our school trips, including our residential trips, which take place in Y4 and Y6. - All pupils are encouraged to take part in sports days, school plays, special workshops, etc. Where we need to create a bespoke plan for our pupils, relating to any activity or experience, we do this in collaboration with the pupil and their family.